lightning-core/lightning/communications/high/AmikoPay_LinkCreateDestroy.md

 ###ChannelMessage
 Attributes:
-* 'ID': string.
-The name of the link on the node receiving this message.
 * 'channelIndex': number.
 The index of the channel.
 * 'message': (any type except null).
 An arbitrary-content object.
 The channel class determines the format of this attribute.